mwidner/mwidner.github.io/_research/2012-samsons-touch.md

 Recommended Citation
 ------
 Widner, Michael.
-"Samson’s Touch and a Thin Red Line: Reading the Bodies of Jews and Saints in Bury St Edmunds," _Journal of English and Germanic Philology_ 111.3 (July 2012): 339–359.
+"Samson's Touch and a Thin Red Line: Reading the Bodies of Jews and Saints in Bury St Edmunds," _Journal of English and Germanic Philology_ 111.3 (July 2012): 339–359.